 Best-selling author and tech influencer Bernard Marr has laid out some of the cons of OKRs on his own site:

-- OKRs are supposed to unify focus.
-But when everyone's creating their own, the original aim can become muddled.
+- OKRs are supposed to unify focus but when everyone's creating their own, the original aim can become muddled.
 That means projects can end up lacking company-wide alignment.

 - The specificity of key results can be too prescriptive for some people.
-This can cause problems when you introduce OKRs to a team used to a high level of autonomy.

 - OKRs can achieve focus, but having too many defeats that purpose.
-You're better off using a small handful of core OKRs you can tie everything back to.

 This is where having an effective Microsoft Viva Goals alternative can really make a difference.
 While Viva Goals may be purely OKR-based, that doesn't mean your business has to be.